Nye Committee: Results

 Nye created headlines by drawing connections between the wartime profits of the banking and munitions industries to America's involvement in the World War.
 This investigation of these "merchants of death" helped to bolster sentiments favoring neutrality, non-interventionism, disarmament, and taking the profits out of weapons procurement.

 In its final report, the Nye Committee identified the Chaco War between Bolivia and Paraguay as a key example of complicity between debt financiers, arms makers, and militaries.
 The Committee described the dynamic:

 When the hearings were finished and a final report made, the committee members were almost unanimous in their view that the evidence failed to support the merchants of death theory.
 However, Nye did uncover rampant conflicts of interest and questionable practices among members of the War Industries Board.
-President Truman later called the Nye Committee “…pure demagoguery in the guise of a Congressional Investigating Committee.”
+Harry S. Truman later called the Nye Committee “…pure demagoguery in the guise of a Congressional Investigating Committee.”

+Senator Harry S. Truman felt that the Nye Committee had blundered by trying to place blame after the fact, and that it was foundationally unbalanced by Nye's isolationism and his desire to reduce Wilson's legacy.
+The greatest problem, in Truman's view, was that Nye's vitriol caused a non-interventionist backlash against the arms industry, with the result that the US was far less prepared to meet the demands of World War II.
+Truman determined to shape his Truman Committee as a more neutral body, investigating and acting quickly to adjust military allocations during the war.
+His bipartisan committee communicated privately with arms industry leaders found to be padding their contracts, so that the leaders could quietly correct their wrongdoings.
+Truman refrained from feeding the media inflammatory and accusatory statements.
+As a result, the Truman Committee was widely praised for its conduct in helping the US to reduce military expenditure in the early years of American involvement in World War II.

 Nye failed at his ultimate goal of nationalizing the arms industry.
 However, the uproar gave momentum to the non-interventionist movement and resulted in a series of isolationist Neutrality Acts that prohibited private loans and sales of war materials whenever a state of war existed anywhere on the globe.
 These laws are now generally regarded as having aided the rise of Nazi Germany and were repealed in 1941.

-Charles Lindbergh and other anti-Semites, who believed that the lenders who provided money for WWI were mostly Jewish and that Jews were one of the principal groups advocating for U.S. intervention in Europe were encouraged by the uproar caused by the committee.